AK6DN/rx02_emulator/README.md

 and click on the `Software` tab to get to the download page.

-Scroll down to the `Download the Arduino IDE` section and download the installer appropriate for your system.
+Scroll down to the `Download the Arduino IDELegacy IDE (1.8.X)` section and download the installer appropriate for your system.
+All development and testing to data has been with the legacy 1.X IDE.
+I have done nothing with the newer 2.X IDE, so if you want to use that you are on your own.

 Run the install.